pablo-icm/emm/content/authors/francisco-m.-cornejo-castillo/_index.md

 title: Fran Cornejo-Castillo

 # Full Name (for SEO)
-first_name: Francisco M
+first_name: Francisco M.
 last_name: Cornejo-Castillo
 weight: 40

 # Username (this should match the folder name)
 authors:
-- francisco-m-cornejo-castillo
+- francisco-m.-cornejo-castillo

 # Is this the primary user of the site?
 superuser: false